 Electronic Component Adhesives Guide

-Whether electronic component adhesives are used in place of soldering or in conjunction with it, they must bond parts securely.
-Some adhesives are electrically conductive, but many are electrically insulating instead.
-Electronic component adhesives can also be either thermally insulating or thermally conductive.
-In addition to thermal and electrical properties, design engineers need to consider the materials to bond, the environmental conditions, and any application-specific requirements.
-For example, electronic component adhesives that are used in military electronics may require ruggedization.
+In addition to thermal and electrical performance, design engineers need to consider the materials to bond, the environmental conditions, and any application-specific requirements.
+For example, electronic component adhesives that are used outdoors may need to resist sunlight.

 Types of Electronic Components Adhesives